Lead counsel-James W. Miskowski, Esq.

 Birth father’s Rights

 “Baby D.” In the Matter of the Adoption of a Child by P.F.R and V.A.I., 308 N.J.
 Super.
 250, (App.
 Div.
-1998) A Trial Court in Somerset County ruled that a four year old boy who had been living with his adoptive parents shortly after the birth must be sent to live with his biological father in West Virginia because the biological father had timely objected to the proposed adoption.
+1998) A Trial Court in Somerset County ruled that a four year old boy who had been living with his adoptive parents shortly after the birth must be sent to live with his biological father in another State because the biological father had timely objected to the proposed adoption.
 At the time Baby D was born, the biological father was in jail.
-He claimed and the court found that he did not know that his girlfriend had given birth and placed Baby D for adoption until ten months after the fact.
+The court found that he did not know that his girlfriend had given birth and placed Baby D for adoption until a year transpired.
 The Court construed the Adoption Statute to permit him to veto the birth mother’s adoption plan since the adoption had not been finalized.
-The adoptive parents argued that by statute the adoption should have been finalized within seven months after placement and that the four month delay in scheduling the finalization hearing was not their fault but that of the adoption agency and court calendar.
-Furthermore, the adoptive parents contended that by the time the birth father came forward, almost one year after placement, the child was emotionally and physiologically bonded with them and would be irreparably harmed if removed from them as his putative family.
+The adoptive parents argued that by statute the adoption should have been finalized within seven months after placement.
+A four month delay in scheduling the finalization hearing was not the adoptive parent’s fault but that of the adoption agency and court calendar.
+Furthermore, the adoptive parents contended that by the time the birth father came forward, the child was emotionally and physiologically bonded with them and would be irreparably harmed if removed from them as his putative family.

 The Appellate Division upheld the court’s factual findings and concluded the birth father had not abandoned his opportunity interest to parent.
 The Appellate Court reversed the Trial Court however, and remanded the case for a hearing based on the lower court’s failure to mandate a “best interests” hearing following denial of an adoption to determine whether a change in custody will result in significant harm to the child.